Archive for February, 2012

 Improper Refrigerant Levels

 Most heat pumps are charged with refrigerant at the factory; however, if models that are charged when they are installed are not given the right amount of refrigerant this can also affect performance levels.
-Refrigerant leaks and other common problems can be prevented by scheduling an annual maintenance visit with one of our qualified Kensington technicians.
+Refrigerant leaks and other common problems can be prevented by scheduling an annual maintenance visit with one of our qualified Kensington HVAC technicians.

 Don’t wait until the heat pump in your home stops working, call Tuckers Air Conditioning & Heating to schedule your yearly check-up.

-Silver Spring Heating Advice: Simple Steps to Prevent Heat Loss
+Heating Advice: Simple Steps to Prevent Heat Loss

 Friday, February 24th, 2012